Are These Finance Stocks Undervalued Right Now?

 While the proven Zacks Rank places an emphasis on earnings estimates and estimate revisions to find strong stocks, we also know that investors tend to develop their own individual strategies.
 With this in mind, we are always looking at value, growth, and momentum trends to discover great companies.

-One stock to keep an eye on is Capital Bancorp (CBNK).
-CBNK is currently holding a Zacks Rank of #2 (Buy) and a Value grade of A. The stock is trading with a P/E ratio of 10.66, which compares to its industry's average of 13.17.
-CBNK's Forward P/E has been as high as 13.32 and as low as 8.39, with a median of 10.60, all within the past year.
+One company value investors might notice is Merchants Bancorp (MBIN).
+MBIN is currently sporting a Zacks Rank of #2 (Buy), as well as a Value grade of A. The stock is trading with P/E ratio of 8.34 right now.
+For comparison, its industry sports an average P/E of 13.45.
+Over the past 52 weeks, MBIN's Forward P/E has been as high as 8.72 and as low as 5.78, with a median of 6.76.

-Value investors also use the P/S ratio.
-The P/S ratio is is calculated as price divided by sales.
+Value investors also love the P/S ratio, which is calculated by simply dividing a stock's price with the company's sales.
 This is a prefered metric because revenue can't really be manipulated, so sales are often a truer performance indicator.
-CBNK has a P/S ratio of 2.11.
-This compares to its industry's average P/S of 2.98.
+MBIN has a P/S ratio of 2.99.
+This compares to its industry's average P/S of 3.03.

-Finally, we should also recognize that CBNK has a P/CF ratio of 9.35.
+Finally, investors should note that MBIN has a P/CF ratio of 6.06.
 This metric takes into account a company's operating cash flow and can be used to find stocks that are undervalued based on their solid cash outlook.
-This stock's P/CF looks attractive against its industry's average P/CF of 17.85.
-Over the past 52 weeks, CBNK's P/CF has been as high as 10.10 and as low as 6.62, with a median of 8.28.
+MBIN's current P/CF looks attractive when compared to its industry's average P/CF of 18.23.
+Over the past year, MBIN's P/CF has been as high as 6.88 and as low as 4.35, with a median of 5.18.

-CF Bankshares (CFBK) may be another strong Banks - Northeast stock to add to your shortlist.
-CFBK is a # 1 (Strong Buy) stock with a Value grade of A.
+If you're looking for another solid Banks - Northeast value stock, take a look at Unity Bancorp (UNTY).
+UNTY is a # 2 (Buy) stock with a Value score of A.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report